timmy-quinn/Bluetooth-Watch-PCB/README.md

 ### LED Multiplexing Matrix

 At first I considered Charlieplexing the LEDs to save GPIO pins, but I realized that I had enough pins available, and that Charlieplexing would require more resistors.
 So I went with this simple system.
-In the PCB the LEDs which share the same sink are all daisy-chained together, to enable the
+In the PCB the LEDs which share the same sink are all placed next to each other, so that they can be daisy chained together.
+This made routing, with the many overlapping GPIO traces easier.

 ![LED Matrix](https://github.com/timmy-quinn/Bluetooth-Watch-PCB/blob/main/LED_Multiplexing_Diagram.png)